Free Printable: Low Carb & Keto Food List

 0Would love to make this.
 Could I add avocado to it at the same time as sausage?
 Can you cook avocado or will it do something weird – like turn brown – in the casserole?

-0Hi Marie, The avocado will definitely brown and become mushy if you add it during the cooking process.
-I would reserve the avocado to serve on top of the casserole.
+0Hi Marie, I would reserve the avocado to serve on top of the casserole.

 Marie Dona Peeler